SumaDodo/Natural-Language-Processing/Text_Classification/Readme.md

 provided was divided as training and dev in 90-10 ratio and the system was trained based on this.
-The system is expected to calculate the respective word probability of belonging to a particular class such that when it is fed with the test data, for each sentence it is expected to check the each word’s probability of belonging to a particular class and thus we get the total inclination of the sentence to a particular class.
+The system is expected to calculate the respective word probability of belonging to a particular class such that when it is fed with the test data, for each sentence it is expected to check each word’s probability of belonging to a particular class and thus we get the total inclination of the sentence to a particular class.

 **Implementation:**